 7. Pawnshop Loans

 Pawn shop loans are a good option for borrowers who need a quick and easy way to borrow money and have valuable items used as collateral.
-Pawn shop loans are a fantastic alternative for borrowers with less-than-ideal credit since it is simpler to qualify for than other forms of loans.
+Pawn shop loans are a fantastic alternative for borrowers with less-than-ideal credit since they are simpler to qualify for than other loans.
 Pawn shops lend money against collateral, such as jewelry or other valuables.

 8. Secured Lines of Credit